hsf-training/hsf-training-ml-webpage/_episodes/05-Data_Discussion.md

 ---
 title: "Data Discussion"
-teaching: 15
+teaching: 10
 exercises: 10
 questions:
 - "What dataset is being used?"
+- "How do some of the variables look?"
 objectives:
 - "Briefly describe the dataset."
+- "Take a peek at some variables."
 keypoints:
-- "One must properly format data before any machine learning takes place."
+- "One must know a bit about your data before any machine learning takes place."
+- "It's a good idea to visualise your data before any machine learning takes place."
 ---

 # Dataset Used